cloudmesh/classes/docs/source/overview.rst

 is your responsibility to understand these policies.
-Briefly summarized, the work you submit for course assignments, projects, quizzes, and exams must be your own or that of your group, if groupwork is permitted.
+Briefly summarized, the work you submit for course assignments, projects, quizzes, and exams must be your own or that of your group, if group work is permitted.
 You may use the ideas of others but you must give proper credit.
 You may discuss assignments with other students but you must acknowledge them in the reference section according to scholarly citation rules.
-Please also make sure that you know how to not plagerise text from other sources while reviewing citation rules.
+Please also make sure that you know how to not plagiarize text from other sources while reviewing citation rules.

 We will respond to acts of plagiarism and academic misconduct according to university policy.
 Sanctions typically involve a grade of